 Heading outdoors?
+There are so many ways to enjoy the warm summer weather.
 Follow these tips to avoid summer bummers like bug bites, sunburn, and other pesky problems.

 - 1. Make yourself unattractive to insects!

 Scented soaps, perfumes, and hair sprays can attract mosquitos and other biting bugs.
-Avoid areas where insects nest or gather, such as pools of still water or uncovered foods.
+Also, avoid areas where insects nest or gather, such as pools of still water, uncovered foods, and gardens where flowers are in bloom.
 Use bug spray with DEET.

+- 2. Use the 20 minute rule.